-These days, Kandy is Sri Lanka’s cultural capital.
-The main attraction in Kandy is the Sri Dalada Maligawa or the Temple of the Sacred Tooth Relic.
+The main thing to see in Kandy is the Sri Dalada Maligawa or the Temple of the Sacred Tooth Relic.

-8- Nuwara Eliya
+10- Nuwara Eliya

 The train ride to the lush tea-growing region of Nuwara Eliya is a fun trip and a step back into history.

 We board a local train at Kandy station and whizz past villages and forests to Gompala, where our minibus is waiting.

 Nuwara Eliya is a 19th-century British hill station, with tea plantations, gardens and Tudor buildings.

 A highlight of the road trip is the local flower boys selling bunches of colourful flowers.

 11- Yala National Park

 On the way from the highlands to the coast, Yala National Park is Sri Lanka’s oldest and most well known national park.

 The park is home to leopards, elephants, buffalo and black bears but you may not see all those animals.